artainmo/web-development/backend/PostgreSQL/README.md

 After the two tables have to become relational through foreign keys and/or cross-reference-tables.<br>
 Finally in new tables applicable constraints can be set.

+But normalization (thus separating data in multiple tables) can come at the cost of queries necessitating joins, making them more complex.

 ## Free tutorials

 ### UNDERSTAND